 Speak with your doctor if you recognize any of these symptoms.
 With medication, you can reduce visible symptoms and discomfort.
 Finally, consider an anti-inflammatory diet and lifestyle changes.
 Together, these strategies can help you achieve better overall health.

-How have you treated your autoimmune disease rash?
+How have you treated your autoimmune rash disease?

 Tell your story down below!